dahooper/METADATA_FROM_TEMPLATE/README.md

 Template | netCDF | Description
 ---------|--------|------------
-str | CHAR | string, including unicode characters - see below int8 | BYTE | 8 bit signed integer
+_str_ | CHAR | string, including unicode characters - see below
+_int8_ | BYTE | 8 bit signed integer
-int16 | SHORT | 16 bit signed integer
+_int16_ | SHORT | 16 bit signed integer
-int32 | INT | 32 bit signed integer
+_int32_ | INT | 32 bit signed integer
-float32 | FLOAT | 32 bit floating point
+_float32_ | FLOAT | 32 bit floating point
-float64 | DOUBLE | 64 bit floating point
+_float64_ | DOUBLE | 64 bit floating point

 In the case of _int8_, _int16_, and _int32_ attributes, no check is made to ensure that the corresponding value falls within permissible limits.

 NetCDF files allow the use of unicode characters within _str_ attribute values.
 In fact, the netCDF4 python interface (which the module uses) returns _str_ values as unicode, irrespective of whether or not they need to be.
 Unicode characters may only be included in a template file in the form of a symbol, e.g. a degrees symbol should be included as ° rather than as a python code of u"\u00B0".
 The example template file also makes use of Greek characters such as θ, ω, and φ.

 ## Template file syntax
 This and the following section should be read with reference to the example template file.
-The template files are written using YAML syntax.
+The template files are written using YAML syntax - http://yaml.org/spec/1.2/spec.html .
 This uses a mixture of indentations and context-specific special characters in order to denote structure.
 If the special characters are found outside of their expected context, the YAML parser will typically interpret them as ordinary characters.
 Entries that require the same level of nesting within a data object structure are written with the same level of indentation within a template file.
 The more deeply that an entry needs to be nested within a data object, the larger its level of indentation.
 The example template file uses an increase of 2 spaces per level of nesting, although this length is arbitrary.
 Empty lines can be used for visual formatting and will not affect the implied structure.

 Symbol | Meaning
 -------|--------